Andradev101/D3-Data-Visualization-FreeCodeCamp/README.md

 # D3-Data-Visualization-FreeCoodeCampo
-JSON APIs and AJAX (D3 data vizualization) - 2nd Module of the D3 Data Vizualization course.
+JSON APIs and AJAX (D3 data vizualization) - 2nd Module of the D3 Data Visualization course.

 Handle Click Events with JavaScript using the onclick property - My Solutions
 ```javascript